 Work with a professional translator, preferably located in the country you’re localizing your apps for, to ensure high quality results.
 Machine translations may affect your apps’ ratings, as they’re less reliable than high-quality professional translations.
 For example, a professional service will know to consider the vocabulary expansion, left-to-right and right-to-left support, and other factors in each language.
 Learn more about UI considerations and other factors in the Design for Localization section of the Localization Checklist.

-Google Play App Translation Service can help you quickly find and purchase translations of your apps.
-In the Developer Console, you can browse a list of third-party vendors who are pre-qualified by Google to offer high-quality professional translations at competitive prices.
+The App Translation Service can help you quickly purchase translations of your app.
+In the Developer Console and Android Studio, you can browse a list of third-party vendors who are prequalified by Google to offer high-quality translations at competitive prices.
+Beyond the app UI strings, you can request translations for Play Store text, in-app purchase products, and universal app campaign ads, all in one go.

 Testing and Support